Modern K-12 education: what does LMS mean?

-Really, what does LMS mean, and why does it have such incredible influence on K12 education?
+Really, what does LMS mean, and why does it have such an incredible influence on K-12 education?
 To fully understand it, we first need to take a look at the two contrasting learning modes.

 The first one is obviously our favorite: digital teaching – or, from the student’s point of view, virtual learning.
 We’ve been observing increasing interest in the model of an online primary school.
 The benefits seem clear: digital learning is accessible, convenient, fun, and – if done right – beautifully organized.

 LMS stands for Learning Management System.
-To put it simply, LMS is an online education platform, and an incredible support for all modes of learning.
-It can be the best platform for online teaching, or the essence of school software used in the classroom.
+To put it simply, LMS is an online education platform and incredible support for all modes of learning.
+It can be the best platform for online teaching or the essence of school software used in the classroom.
 Let’s look at the modes of education again to illustrate the advantages of LMS in each of them.

 For digital education, LMS is a complete learning environment.
 It means that the best LMS for schools has all the components that make education comprehensive and effective.
 Teachers can conduct virtual classes, assign interactive tasks in real time and perform objective (cheating-proof!) assessments.
 All progress is recorded and automatically placed in the class register.